-The thing to do with giant tourist places like Niagara Falls is to plan ahead.
+The thing to do with giant tourist places like Niagara Falls is to (embrace the insanity) plan ahead.
 We paid for our accommodation in advance, pre-booked a wine tour of the Niagara-on-the-Lake wineries, and got a wonderful two-day package of Things One Must Do that included public transit from our campground to all the sites and back again.

 If we hadn’t organised ourselves like that, a combination of our tiredness, the oppressive heat and humidity, and the sheer overwhealming impact of the Falls themselves would’ve left us floundering.

 Our tour group lined up (we did a lot of that) put on our rain ponchos, (we did a lot of that too) and shuffled inside a giant water tank.
 A 360° surroundsound, shaking floor ,water spraying, virtual reality, theatrical extravaganza, water tank.